ayubali/javainterviewprogramwithsolution/project_and_code_guidelines.md

 }
 ```
 Do not do this.
 Acceptable alternatives (in order of preference) are:
-  - Throw the exception up to the caller of your method.
+  - Throw the exception up to the caller of your method
  ```java
 void setServerPort(String value) throws ConfigurationException {}
 ```

- - Throw a new exception that's appropriate to your level of abstraction.
+- Throw a new exception that's appropriate to your level of abstraction
 ```java
 void setServerPort(String value) throws ConfigurationException {
     try {